5 tips to help recruiters avoid "ghosting" candidates

 You cannot personally respond to every application, but you can ensure no candidate feels invisible.

-Industry data shows recruiter workload jumped 26% in the final quarter of 2024 alone
+Industry data shows recruiter workload jumped 20% in 2025 (2)

-These automated touchpoints serve a dual purpose, first, they reassure candidates that their application was received, and second, they free you to focus on meaningful conversations with qualified candidates rather than administrative follow-up.
+These automated touchpoints serve a dual purpose.
+First, they reassure candidates that their application was received, and second, they free you to focus on meaningful conversations with qualified candidates rather than administrative follow-up.

 3. Organize your day so no candidate feels ghosted